Snaacky/thewiki/docs/tutorials/comparison.md

 #### FieldBased

-Allows you to set interlaced flagged content that's actually progressive as progressive, which results in higher quality chroma upscaling
+Sets interlaced flagged content that may be progressive as progressive for higher quality chroma upscaling.

 ```py
 ## FieldBased: Tags the content as progressive (0); used for progressive content tagged as interlaced